How to link Instagram to Google Looker Studio

-By pulling Instagram data into Google Data Studio, you can see all of your Insights data in a much more user-friendly format, and you’re not restricted to flicking back and forth on your cell phone.
+By pulling Instagram data into Google Looker Studio, you can see all of your Insights data in a much more user-friendly format, and you’re not restricted to flicking back and forth on your cell phone.
 You can combine this with other data sources such as Google Analytics or eCommerce data, and start to see how your Instagram account is growing your business… or how your website traffic is helping to grow your Instagram profile.

 Choosing a 3rd party connector